jellyfish45/PKU-Route-Planner/README.md

 ### 1. Reality Backgroud

-Peking University is one of China's top2 universities and are surely worth visiting.
-In order to provide tourism solutions for tourists and campus security staff, we build PKU-Route-Planner to achieve a no-return tourism solution.
+Peking University is one of the top two universities in China and is undoubtedly worth visiting.
+To support both tourists and campus security staff, we have developed PKU Route Planner — a solution designed to generate non-repetitive (no-return) travel routes across campus.

-We utilized 数学规划方法 towards three specific usage:
+We apply mathematical programming techniques to address three key use cases:
- - Interact with LLMs to provide reliable travel spots.
+- LLM-assisted recommendations for popular and meaningful spots to visit.
- - Manually choose spots to visit.
+- Manual selection of points of interest for customizable route planning.
- - For school staff, provide different paths (in this case: 最短路问题和欧拉通路分别建模）.
+- Path planning for campus staff, including tailored solutions using models for the shortest path and the Eulerian trail problem.

 ### 2. Math Model